gabanox/aws-eks/README.md

     NAME         TYPE        CLUSTER-IP   EXTERNAL-IP   PORT(S)   AGE
     kubernetes   ClusterIP   10.100.0.1   <none>        443/TCP   16m
     ```

 1. (Optiona) If you would like to install the AWS Load Balancer controller, run the below command

     ```sh
     chmod +x AWSLoadBalancerController.sh
     ./AWSLoadBalancerController.sh $clusterName $AWS_REGION
     ```

+    The script might take a few minutes to complete.

+    The command output should show **AWS Load Balancer controller installed!**

+1. To confirm that the AWS Load Balancer Controller pods are in a **Running** state, run the following command:

+    ```sh
+    kubectl get pods \
+    -n kube-system \
+    --selector=app.kubernetes.io/name=aws-load-balancer-controller
+    ```

 For more info go to: